 In ‘Happy Together’, Lai Yiu-fai (Tony Leung) and Ho Po-wing (Leslie Cheung) are an on-again, off-again couple on a holiday to Buenos Aires with the hope of recapturing the former glory of their early romance.
 Stuck in a cycle of squabbling codependency and addiction, romance is shown as a habit, rather than actual pleasure, with both men struggling to shirk off the anger and distrust that’s broken down their relationship.
 Like ‘Chungking Express’, Wong’s fractured and, at times, frantic visuals suggest the youthful rush of early love, with Lai and Ho’s emotional baggage lagging gently behind them, tainting their surroundings.
 While the final scene remains optimistic, it’s a bittersweet and uncompromising look at a longing for love that’s already lost.

 IN THE MOOD FOR LOVE (2000)

 Meant as a loose sequel to ‘In the Mood for Love’, ‘2024’ is part romance, part sci-fi.
 Tony Leung (again) is a louche gossip journalist who lives in a cheap hotel, dreaming of a far future dystopia where lonely souls try to reach a mysterious place called 2046 in order to recapture lost loves.
 Typical of Wong’s films, much of the story is told in a non-linear sequence of events, jumping frantically between reality and Kubrickian fantasy.
-A shapeless reflection on the repercussions of souring love, ‘2024’ is a darker, most cynical beast than his previous works, but just as beautiful.
+A shapeless reflection on the repercussions of souring love, ‘2024’ is certainly darker than his previous works, but just as beautiful.